 I shook my head.
 “I don’t know.”

-I clit it open with my letter opened, and pulled five sheets of type written-paper.
+I slit it open with my letter opener, and pulled out five sheets of type written-paper.
 Then I looked closer.
 No, not from a typewriter, I noticed.
 These were laser printed documents.
 I leafed quickly through them.

 “What the devil is this?”
-I asked, my eyes going wide. the only thing on it was the readable was the first page.
-Everything else was page of neatly arranged gibberish.
+I asked, my eyes going wide. the only thing on it readable was the first page.
+Everything else was page after page of neatly arranged gibberish.

 “What do have there?” the Sheriff asked.